nexendrie/rss/docs/index.md

 ?>
 ```

-Method generate returns plain text that can shown with echo.
+Method generate returns plain text that can be shown with echo.

 Advanced usage
 --------------